poproar/Barnabas-Instructors-Guide/ngss/index.md

 - 1 Ruler for every 3-4 groups of 3-4 students (must share)
 - Writing utensils
 - Optional: document camera

 ___

+## Lesson Plans:
+Keep multiple: ways of representation, ways of action and expression, and methods of engagement in mind.
+Welcome students to the community building environment (ie. students sitting in a circle)
+Describe the goal of today: build a robot out of recycled materials
+Review the four parts of a robot and how it relates to the human body
+Introduce the parts that will be used today to build the robot (items in the bag, Arduino board/controller, battery,   servo motor)
+Demonstrate and explain the movement of a servo motor.
+Ask the students: What are the possible functions of a servo   motor?
+Of what is the servo motor capable?
+Demonstrate the Arduino board and explain the code that has been written/programmed to direct the movement
+Rules of the challenge:
+There is only one Arduino board, one plastic cup, and one ruler for every 3-4 groups to test their robot’s functionality
+Each group has different additional materials in their supply bag
+Items can be shared amongst groups
+Go over norms for collaboration
+Separate students into multiple groups of 3-4 students and provide each group with a bag
+Give 5 minutes for groups to look over their materials and create individual designs
+Give students 20 minutes to work within their groups to design and create a robot
+Gather all robots at a common place to showcase each group’s completed robot
+Closing circle/debrief - Discuss the EQ of the day.

+___